 Ravenna is famous for its Late Antiquity and Byzantine wall mosaics in early Christian monuments and churches.
 The town is a popular day-trip destination from Bologna and Rimini, as well as shore excursions for luxury passenger boats calling in Venice.

 Ravenna, a small city with a glorious past, is quietly located on the Adriatic Sea in northeastern Italy.
-Ravenna’s most popular sights are UNESCO World Cultural Heritage listed monuments and mosaics dating from the fifth and sixth century when the town served as capital of the (Western) Roman Empire.
+Ravenna’s most popular sights are UNESCO World Cultural Heritage-listed monuments and mosaics dating from the fifth and sixth century when the town served as the capital of the (Western) Roman Empire.
 Ravenna has eight sites on the heritage list, each with some of the best Late Antiquity or Byzantine mosaics in existence.
-Further sights in Ravenna include Dante’s tomb, a lovely old town, museums, medieval defenses and pleasant restaurants but the wall mosaics really are what make Ravenna so special.
+Further sights in Ravenna include Dante’s tomb, a lovely old town, museums, medieval defenses, and pleasant restaurants but the wall mosaics really are what make Ravenna so special.

 A Brief History of Ravenna in Italy

 Humans settled in Ravenna from the sixth century BC onwards but the glory years of Ravenna were a millennium later in the fifth and sixth centuries AD.
 The top sights are from this period.

 With the (Western) Roman Empire in terminal decline, the capital was shifted from Rome to Milan and in 401 to Ravenna.
 Ravenna was probably chosen for its hard to attack location in the marshes yet close to the port Classe, the second largest naval base of the Roman Empire.
 Despite this favorable position, Ravenna still found itself sacked a few times by barbarian tribes.